ppant/ppant.github.io/_posts/2026-05-07-the_caffeinated_runner.md

 Some coincidences only become meaningful in hindsight.

 I later realized that my last cup of coffee before starting this experiment was also with Rishi during his Bengaluru visit.
-We met for breakfast at Bengaluru Cafe and spoke about training, endurance sports, and of course, coffee itself — without realizing that the very next day I would unexpectedly begin this caffeine experiment.
+We met for breakfast at Bengaluru Cafe and spoke about training, endurance sports, and of course, coffee itself without realizing that the very next day I would unexpectedly begin this caffeine experiment.

 <img src="/data/images/coffee_at_new_blore_cafe.jpg" alt="Coffee with friends at Bengaluru Cafe" style="width:100%; border-radius:10px; margin-top:20px;">

 <p style="color:#777; font-size:0.9em; margin-top:8px; text-align:center;">

-Suresh, Rishi and me — Bengaluru Cafe, unknowingly marking my last coffee before the experiment began.
+Suresh, Rishi and me at Bengaluru Cafe, unknowingly marking my last coffee before the experiment began.
 </p>

 So no, this is probably not the end of my relationship with coffee.